 Ultraviolet (UV) light disinfection was discovered in 1801 and UV germicidal irradiation was used for disinfection in 1910.
 While these disinfection methods have been used for centuries, the COVID-19 pandemic has sparked a broader interest in eliminating pathogens of all kinds among all types of businesses.
-As a result, many organizations have created new or improved mandates to eliminate viruses and bacteria from their offices, hospitals, hotels, schools, and other spaces where people interact.
+As a result, many organizations have created new or improved mandates to eliminate pathogens from their offices, hotels, schools, and other spaces where people interact.

 One of the best ways to remove germs from these places is using UV-C disinfection robots.
 This method is not only practical but also cost-effective for continuous disinfection of almost any space.
 This article discusses UV-C disinfection in greater detail to help you determine your ideal disinfection protocol and supplement your current cleaning routine with ultraviolet irradiation.
 Read on for more information about the effectiveness of this innovative method that’s redefining the landscape of disinfection.

 UV disinfection is a method of killing germs that utilizes UV light-emitting devices.
 The devices release UV light, electromagnetic radiation that sits between visible light and X-rays depending on the wavelength.
 With a wavelength ranging between 10nm and 400nm, UV light exists in three types: UV-A, UV-B, and UV-C. Of these, UV-A has the longest wavelength, UV-B the next shortest wavelength, and UV-C the shortest wavelength.
 UV-C wavelengths have the most energy and are the most effective among the three for disinfection.